-Here at Herding Hill Farm, we all love camping in Northumberland, but current travel restrictions mean that we need to look for camping experiences closer to home.
+Here at Herding Hill Farm, we all love camping in Northumberland, but you can still enjoy camping experiences closer to home when camping near me.

 Our Hadrian’s Wall campsite is child-friendly

-Northumberland camping trip in one of our glamping pods with hot tubs?
+Northumberland camping trip in one of our glamping pods with hot tubs or dusting down your tent for some family friendly camping near me?
 We have

 a children's playground and animal petting farm on site and there are plenty of

 child-free activities nearby to enjoy.
-We offer fire pits and stargazing kits
+We offer fire pits, BBQ hire and stargazing kits

 for hire, so you are able to teach younger family members about the